winitzki/scall/tutorial/programming_dhall.md

 The technique of Church encoding is not obvious and may be perplexing.
 If we are actually implementing recursive types and recursive functions, why do we no longer see any recursion or iteration in the code?
 Specifically, in the code of `sumListInt` and `printTree`, where are the parts that iterate over the data?

-In fact, the functions `sumListInt` and `printTree` are _not_ recursive.
+Indeed, the functions `sumListInt` and `printTree` are _not_ recursive.
-The possibility of iteration over the data stored in the list or in the tree is provided by the types `ListInt` and `TreeText` themselves.
+These functions do perform a kind of iteration over the data stored in the list or in the tree.
-But the iteration is not provided via loops or recursion.
+But the iteration is not performed via loops or recursion.
-Instead, iteration is hard-coded in the values `list : ListInt` and `tree: TreeText`.
+Instead, iteration is _hard-coded_ in the values `list : ListInt` and `tree: TreeText`.

 To see how, consider the value `example1` shown above: